Updated June, 2021.

 Decide early what kind of leader you will be, and start learning the skills needed to fully own that role.

-Are you interested in learning more about management tools and leadership techniques?
-Take a look at the Human Resources for Professionals Certificate offered by Kompass Professional Development.
+Take a look at the Human Resources Management Certificate offered by Kompass Professional Development.